djspoons/aqi2otel/README.md

     go run ./cmd --stdout

-Without `--stdout` the program will send data to Lightstep.
+Without `--stdout` the program will send data the OpenTelemetry collector.